radix-io/io-sleuthing/README.md

 and I/O" day.
 In this course, however, we are going to have a chance to really dig into I/O performance to understand why we see the performance we do.

+## Venue (Where/When)

+We are running the workshop at Argonne National Laboratory.
+Building 241, room D-172.

+Monday 20 March from Noon to 3:15 pm

 ## Outline

+Noon to 3:30 pm
+(All times US Central)

 - Introduction:
   - overview of the day